Pablo Larios: Career

 He was the goalkeeper trainer in the 2006 FIFA World Cup working for Ricardo Lavolpe.

 Personal life

 He has Japanese ancestors on his maternal side.

 In early September 2008, Larios's 19-year-old son, Pablo Larios Garza, was reported missing.
 After an intense search, he was found dead by the border police near the area of Grajeno, approximately 600 feet away from Rio Grande.
 He attempted to illegally cross the border to visit his girlfriend, who lived in the US, since he had lost his visa.

 Death

-On Thursday January 31, 2019 Larios was pronounced dead at a hospital in Puebla.
+On January 31, 2019, Larios was pronounced dead at a hospital in Puebla at the age of 58.
+The former goalkeeper had been admitted to hospital due to an intestinal occlusion and respiratory arrest, for which he underwent surgery from which he did not survive.